sewmyheadon/bug-spray/README.md

 ## Where to get help

-* Currently, there is no official documentation
+* Currently, there is no official documentation.
+Docs for [Composer](https://getcomposer.org/), [Kint](http://raveren.github.io/kint/), and [Whoops](https://github.com/filp/whoops) can be found on their respective sites.

 ## Contribution Guidelines
 Feel free to contribute pull requests.